IntoTheDigital/tweetwatch/README.md

 ## Installation

 I haven't written a setup script for this module yet.
-For now, just copy the module's `tweetwatch' directory (which contains a `__init__.py`, `meters.py`, and `stream.py`) so that it is a subdirectory of your working directory.
+For now, just copy the module's `tweetwatch` directory (which contains a `__init__.py`, `meters.py`, and `stream.py`) so that it is a subdirectory of your working directory.

+## Example Usage

+See the `examples` directory for some more involved samples.
+For this example, we have the following directory structure:

+* tweetwatch
+..* __init__.py
+..* stream.py
+..* meters.py
+* mysearch.py

+where mysearch.py has the following: